 *Ginger and garlic add aromatic flavors to the Teriyaki Sauce.

-Tools for One Pot Pressure Cooker Teriyaki Chicken and Rice
+Tools for Pressure Cooker Teriyaki Chicken and Rice

-Tips for One Pot Pressure Cooker Teriyaki Chicken and Rice
+Tips for Pressure Cooker Teriyaki Chicken and Rice

 1. Japanese Rice: Medium grain Calrose rice is adequate for this Japanese chicken teriyaki rice bowl.
 Save the premium grade short grain Japanese rice for nigiri sushi (unless that’s your favorite go-to rice)! 🙂

-2. Rinsing the Rice: We did not rinse the rice for this one pot meal recipe in order to be exact with the rice-to-water ratio.
-If you rinse the rice before cooking, please use a scale to ensure the rice-to-water ratio is accurate.
+2. Rinsing the Rice: After you rinse the rice, please use a scale to ensure the rice-to-water ratio is accurate.

 4. Finish in the Oven: We compared the differences between teriyaki chicken thighs with browning vs. no-browning.
 We personally enjoy the chicken with browning more because it makes a big difference in flavors!
 The extra cooking step was definitely worth it.